eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- A 24x7 uptime mindset and the willingness to manage and be part of pager duty rotation
 	- Experience with software development via distributed development teams
 	- Comfortable working in an open source setting
-	- A passion for helping protect users’ privacy and security
+	- A passion for helping protect users' privacy and security
 	- Written and verbal communication skills in English
 	- Proven record of getting things done
 	- Experience with Rust